JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ---

-This tutorial will show you how to create a basic virtual host on AWS Sumerian, able to talk with you, recognize you, detect your emotion.
+This tutorial will show you how to create a basic virtual host on AWS Sumerian, able to discuss, recognize you and detect your emotion.

 # Introduction